LaghroubiMohamed/python-scraping/README.md

 # python-scraping
-this is a simple ##cript to scrap crypto-currencies data from finance.yahoo.com
+this is a simple # script to scrap crypto-currencies data from finance.yahoo.com